adalton/apue3/Chapter04/Readme.md

     file?
 When a file is restored, what value do you think the access time is set to, and why?

+    _How many of the three possible time values are saved for each file?_

+    Only the modification time.
+The access time would be modified by the process creating the archive, so the value wouldn't be very meanful.

+    _When a file is restored, what value do you think the access time is set to, and why?_

+    Both the access and change times are set to the time at which the file was re-created by extracting the archive.
+Since these times are not stored in the archive, the current time would be the default assigned to them when the file is created.

 16. Does the UNIX System have a fundamental limitation on the depth of a directory tree?
 To find out, write a program that creates a directory and then changes to that directory, in a loop.
 Make certain that the length of